YOUR SAFETY IS OUR BUSINESS

-As a Registered Training Organisation (RTO) we also include training and assessment for the appropriate nationally accredited TLI Statement of Attainment to give you the ’edge’ when you apply for jobs
+As a Registered Training Organisation (RTO) CHWA includes training and assessment for TWO nationally accredited TLI Statements of Attainment that can give you the ’edge’ when you apply for jobs

 HV Competency Based Training & Assessment (HVCBA)